rng-guy/NFSMWBartender/README.md

 &nbsp;

+To **install** this mod:
+1. if it does not exist already, create a `scripts` folder in your game's installation folder;
-To **install** this mod, copy its `BartenderSettings` folder and compiled .asi file into the `scripts` folder located in your game's installation folder.
-If your game does not have a `scripts` folder, create one.
+2. copy the `BartenderSettings` folder and compiled .asi file into the game's `scripts` folder; and
+3. (optional) in User Mode of [Binary 2.8.3](https://github.com/SpeedReflect/Binary/releases/tag/v2.8.3) or newer, load and apply `FixMissingTextures.end`.

+&nbsp;

 **After installing** this mod, you can customise its features through its configuration (.ini) files.
 You can find these configuration files in the `scripts\BartenderSettings` folder.

 To **uninstall** this mod, remove its files from your game's `scripts` folder.
+There is no need to remove the optional Heat-level textures, as the game will never access them without this mod.

 &nbsp;